Edited by: Jessica Merritt

 Applicants must voluntarily submit to a thorough background check against several databases, including all of the following:

 Hot Tip: Do not hide any previous criminal history in your SENTRI application, or you may be denied approval.
 The customs officials looking at your application will uncover these details whether you share them or not, so it is best to be honest.

 You may not be eligible for SENTRI if you:

-Hot Tip: Being convicted of a crime doesn’t necessarily mean you are ineligible to apply for a SENTRI card.
+Hot Tip: Being convicted of a crime or any other items above doesn’t necessarily mean you are ineligible to apply for a SENTRI card.
 It just means your chances of being approved are somewhat lower.

 Before applying, you should ensure that you’re eligible for SENTRI by following these steps in the application process:

-One person can fill out multiple applications, meaning a family member could fill them out for their entire family.
-When applying online, you will need to submit separate applications for each family member by filling out every section.
+A person can fill out multiple applications, meaning a family member could fill them out for their entire family.
+When applying online, you must submit separate applications for each family member by filling out every section.

-The entire process can take between 2-6 months, depending upon the application and interview backlog.
-Your initial application only requires around 20-30 minutes, but conditional application approval could take up to 6 weeks, and the interview booking time period could be weeks or months.
+Depending on the application and interview backlog, the process can take 2 to 6 months.
+Your initial application only requires around 20 to 30 minutes, but conditional application approval could take up to 6 weeks, and the interview booking time period could be weeks or months.